-O.indicum is moderately significant (P< 0.01) in protection of ethanol-induced ulcer, it showed moderate anti-ulcer activity.
+O. indicum is highly significant (P < 0.01) in protection of ethanol-induced ulcer, it showed protection of 73% and 76% at doses 200mg/kg/day and 400 mg/kg/day, p.o. respectively.
+These findings were further supported by the histological study.

-The investigation suggests that low dose of methanolic extract of O.indicum bark possess
+The investigation suggests that methanolic extract of O. indicum bark possess anti-ulcer activity.

-Keywords: Oroxyllumindicum, Anti-ulcer, Omeprazole, Ethanol.
+Keywords: Oroxyllum indicum, Anti-ulcer, Ethanol.